 Long a refuge for male bonding and guy talk, a barbershop is a hallowed place for men.
 Amid the buzz of clippers and lingering scent of talc and aftershave lotions, a man can be completely himself.
 Few things smack of testosterone more than a straight-razor shave.

 The notion that adults should do all they possibly can to advance the self-esteem of children is dying a slow but hopefully unavoidable death.
 Research done by a number of objective folks, most notably Roy Baumeister at Florida State University, has clearly shown that high self-esteem is closely associated with anti-social inclinations.
 Unfortunately, it's taken more than a decade for the research in question to bridge the gap between academia and popular culture.
-For this ...
+For this research, two generations of parents were persuaded to devote themselves to creating child-rearing environments that were rich in praise and reward but lacking in ...

 Out of frustration, some police departments are seeking new ways to lower the incidence of unlawful sexual behavior by raising the consequences.
 Men caught in prostitution stings in Daytona Beach, Fla., will have letters mailed to their homes stating that they were picked up and why.
 Included with the letter is information on sexually transmitted diseases and symptoms to watch for.
 Imagine the impact that piece of mail could have.